qt37t247/German_cockroach_ddRAD/README.md

 `vcftools --vcf DATA1L.vcf --keep XX.txt --site-pi --out XX`

-As consequence, nucleotide diversity will be output in a file named "XX.site.pi".
+As consequence, nucleotide diversity will be output in a file named "XX.sites.pi".

 Number of private alleles at each sampling site is calculated with R package PopGenReport.